Esri/nearby-android/nearby-app/README.md

 ## Identifying Places Nearby

 ### Device Location
 The nearby-app uses a [mapless app pattern](https://developers.arcgis.com/android/guide/determine-your-app-map-pattern.htm#ESRI_SECTION1_58C46384E3484890A47629F8F12E6EF5) by first presenting a list of nearby places.
 Since the app starts with a list, rather than a map, the device location is obtained using Google’s Location Services API.
-In the future, the Runtime SDK can be used to obtain the device location outside of the MapView.
+In the future, the Runtime SDK can be used to obtain the device location outside of the `MapView`.
 Before trying to obtain the device location, the app checks that the device's GPS and wireless settings are turned on and then configures Google's location service.

 ```java
 // Google's location services are configured in the